 As we head into November and the holiday foods are around the corner, consider salmon patties as a way to happily fill you up without weighing you down.
 It’s all about balance, right?

-2 cans wild caught salmon, drained, with skin and bones
+- 2 cans wild caught salmon (14.75 each) drained, with skin and bones

-optional buns, lettuce, avocado, mayo, or salad for serving
+- buns, lettuce, avocado, mayo, and/or salad optional, for serving

-1. Preheat oven to 425 degrees.
-Prepare three baking sheets (I have the small, medium, large variety) with parchment paper or silicone baking mats.
+- Preheat oven to 425 degrees Fahrenheit.
+Prepare three baking sheets with parchment paper or silicone baking mats.

-3. Using a 1/3 measuring cup, scoop up cupfuls, flatten the top, then plunk it down onto the baking sheets.
-Use the flat side of the measuring cup to press down into patties.
-You should get about 18.
+- Mix all ingredients together in a large bowl until mostly smooth.
+Using a 1/3 measuring cup, scoop up the mixture, flatten the top, then plunk it down onto the baking sheet.
+Use the flat side of the measuring cup to press down into the patties.
+You should get about 18 patties.

-4. Bake 20-25 minutes, flipping halfway through and rotating pans if your oven has hot spots.
+- Bake for 20-25 minutes, flipping halfway through and rotating the pans.

-5. Eat hot, or let cool and store for later.
-If freezing, you can use the parchment paper you cooked it on to wrap groups of patties and then put into a container or freezer bag.
-To reheat, warm in 350 degree oven for about 10 minutes.
+- Eat hot with optional serving suggestions, or let cool and store for later.
+If freezing, you can use the parchment paper you cooked it on to wrap up groups of 3-4 patties, then place them in a container or freezer bag.
+To reheat, warm for about 10 minutes at 350 degrees.